 Vitamins and Supplements

 I take a daily multivitamin and an herbal supplement called Calm Now.
 Read my full review about Calm Now here.
 It could be placebo, but I noticed a difference with daily vitamins and herbal supplements.
+Vitamin and mineral deficiencies can also lead to anxiety.
+Taking the right magnesium supplement can decrease anxiety and improve sleep.

 Guided Hypnosis (With an App)